bobatkey/sott/README.md

    matter of implementing them in the lexer/parser/typechecker.

-3. The normaliser is a bit too keen and unfolds all definitions whether it needs to or not.
+3. The normaliser is a bit too keen and unfolds all definitions whether it needs to for equality checking or not.
 This leads to massive terms during type checking.
 Error messages are now reported without unfolded definitions though, which makes them a bit easier to read.

 4. Type error messages don't include the context, and may output names that shadow names in the context, leading to incorrect terms.